Grand Canyon South Entrance: 6 Ways to Avoid Long Queues

 Once you are inside the park, you can walk and/or take the free park shuttle to the nicest viewpoints.
 You won’t be able to get everywhere by shuttle, but you can visit all the main viewpoints and enjoy the most spectacular views.

-Good to know: Be sure to book train tickets in advance because the number of trips every day is limited.
-The trains leave from Williams in the morning and come back in the evening, so you have enough time to explore the South Rim.
+Good to know: Be sure to book train tickets in advance.
+Trains leave from Williams in the morning and come back in the evening, so you have enough time to explore the South Rim.
 This journey is possible daily, the whole year round except on Christmas Day.

 TIP: If you opt for 1st-class tickets, you have more space and grand picture windows, plus snacks and beverages are included.